MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/fetch.md

  = [up to date]      master    -> origin/master
    e63d881..9b27383  def       -> origin/def
 ```

+## Dealing with branches that are out of sync

+The flows below are based on the verbose output above.

 The `abc` and `master` branches are up to date.
 However, even if `abc` branch does not exist locally as a checked out branch, it still shows the same in the output above, in all 3 columns.